Cholmes24/JID-0338/README.md

                 character-set-server=utf8

   * Errors when trying to run a pip command
+    > 'pip' is not recognized as an internal or external command

     * You may not have acquired the most up-to-date version of Python, which includes [pip](https://pip.pypa.io/en/stable/installing/).

   * Errors while connecting with the mobile application

-    * Ensure to complete the steps to run the Python Connection Handler and start up MySQL Server before attempting to connect with the mobile application.
+    * Ensure to complete the steps to run the Connection Handler and start up MySQL Server *before* attempting to connect with the mobile application.

    * This error can occur if you are missing the correct React networking module.